Financial-Times/o-gallery/README.md

 These method may be useful for adding keyboard control to a Gallery.

-## SASS
+## Sass

-By default the SASS is in silent mode, meaning there will be no CSS output.
+By default the Sass is in silent mode, meaning there will be no CSS output.

-If you're `@import`ing the SASS into your product or component, and you want to turn off silent mode, then set the following SASS variable:
+If you're `@import`ing the Sass into your product or component, and you want to turn off silent mode, then set the following Sass variable:

 ```scss
 $o-gallery-is-silent: false;